 You can see a little dip in the checkered fabric.
 After all that hard work, I wasn’t about to take it apart.

-I thought I was calling it done except for finding some hardware to cover up the former handle holes.
+I thought I was calling the chalkboard memo board done except for finding some hardware to cover up the former handle holes.

 I showed it to my neighbor (with the cat) and he said he thought it needed a shelf.

 It got hot, I hauled it into the house, then I went on a little trip.
 It just hung out in the kitchen for a couple of weeks waiting for me to get back around to it.
 I cut a 1x scrap, including two little triangles off of the end to use as brackets.
 Using Gorilla Wood glue and my AirStrike, I secured it in place.
 I already like it a lot better!

 Here is the chalkboard memo board hanging on the wall.
 I love the way the purple looks against the off white wall.

 Isn’t it sweet?